ross-weir/ergohack-sidechain/docs/sigmachains.md

 / block structure from some existing cryptocurrency with client done in Scala.
 But in most cases a dedicated Sigmachain implemented in Scala would derive from Ergo node code likely.

+For modifying Ergo node code, especially considering ongoing possibly deep changes needed for sub-blocks implementation, we propose to proceed as follows:

+* mark Proof-of-Work related functionalities (PoW function / mining API etc) and move them to special packages to make PoW function change easy.
+In most cases, a dedicated Sigmachain would touch PoW function just.
+* explore what parts of other functionalities (block structure / predefined contracts / etc) are needed for dedicated Sigmachains, and plan further refactoring accordingly.